The music box operad: Random generation of musical phrases from patterns: Introduction

-All this admits direct applications to design random generation algorithms since, as introduced by the author in~\cite{Gir19}, given an operad there exist algorithms to generate some of its elements.
+The music box model and the constructed operads on multi-patterns admit direct applications to design random generation algorithms since, as introduced by the author in~\cite{Gir19}, given an operad there exist algorithms to generate some of its elements.
 These algorithms are based upon bud generating systems, which are general formal grammars based on colored operads~\cite{Yau16}.
-In the present work, we propose three different variations of these algorithms to produce new musical phrases from old ones.
-More precisely, our algorithm works as follows.
+In the present work, we introduce three different variations of these algorithms to produce new musical phrases from old ones.
+Each algorithm works more or less as follows.
 It takes as input a finite set of multi-patterns and an integer value to influence the size of the output.
-It works iteratively by choosing patterns from the initial collection in order to alter the current one by performing a composition using the operad structure.
-As we shall explain, the initial patterns are endowed with colors in order to forbid some compositions and to avoid in this way some musical intervals or particular rhythmic motives for instance.
-These generation algorithms are not intended to write complete musical pieces; they are for, from short primitive patterns, obtain a new longest similar one, bringing to the human composer possibly new ideas. \medbreak
+It chooses iteratively a multi-pattern from the initial collection in order to alter the current one by performing a composition using the operad structure.
+As we shall explain, the initial multi-patterns are endowed with colors in order to forbid certain compositions and, in this way, avoid specific musical intervals, particular rhythmic motives, or impose a certain general structure.
+These colors play a similar role to the one of nonterminal symbols of formal grammars.
+Even though this is feasible, these generation algorithms are not intended to write complete musical pieces; rather, they aim to generate a new, longer, and similar pattern from short primitive multi-patterns, potentially bringing new ideas to the human composer.
+These algorithms can be used to generate phrases satisfying rules similar to the ones of species counterpoint (see~\cite{KS15} for the description of an automated composition method in this context), or to create a piece by emulating and mixing the style of some input phrases.